lempira/algo-account-watcher/backend/README.md

 ## Tech Used

+The tech stack for the backend is shown below.
+I went with the embedded SQL Lite database mostly to demonstrate the functionality of the app.
+In real, scalable production, this will probably be swapped with some managed RDS or doc database.
+The app would still function the same way as long as the Tortoise ORM has an adapter for that DB.

 | Lib or package |             Used for              |
 | :------------- | :-------------------------------: |
 | Poetry         |      Python package manager       |